NilPointer-Software/bdfd-wiki/src/bdscript/botListDescription.md

 # $botListDescription
-Sets the description of this command, for the BDL command list (if the bot is on [Bot Designer List](https://botdesignerlist.com)).
+Sets the description of this command, for the Bot Designer List command list (if the bot is on [Bot Designer List](https://botdesignerlist.com)).

 ## Usage
 ```php